Course Catalog

 5 units

 How do we really know a person?
-Course provides hands-on experience with assessing such individual differences as intimacy motivation, dominance, paranoia, and well-being.
-Students construct their own personality test and learn to critique the kinds of self-report, observational, and interview techniques that are used in organizational and counseling contexts.
-Prerequisite(s): course 3 or 100; course 60 highly recommended as preparation.
+Provides experience assessing such individual differences as intimacy motivation, dominance, creativity, and well-being.
+Students construct their own personality test and learn to evaluate the kinds of self-report, observational, projective, and interview techniques used in organizational and clinical contexts.
+Prerequisite(s): PSYC 100; PSYC 60 highly recommended as preparation.

 PSYC 167